Operations and Maintenance Facility South logo

 Summer 2019 to 2021: SEPA Draft EIS

-Sound Transit prepared a Draft EIS under SEPA to share findings with tribes, agency and jurisdictional partners, social service and cultural organizations, and the public.
+Sound Transit prepared a Draft EIS under SEPA to evaluate the potential impacts of the OMF South alternatives and share findings with tribes, agency and jurisdictional partners, and the public.
 We published the SEPA Draft EIS in 2021 and held a public comment period (engagement summary, comment summary).

 December 2021: Sound Transit Board identified a preferred alternative